BLOG AND BLATHER

 |Posted by PentargonSpringer on May 17, 2017 at 7:30 AM||comments (0)|

-Pogue went down to Fazely on buses to bring Pentargon up to meet it. taking two days due to a throttle problem via overnight stopovers at Rugely and Little Haywood by Shugborough Hall before going up very early in the morning to tie up at Great Haywood and take stock.
+Pogue went down to Fazely from Gt.
+Haywood on buses to bring Pentargon up taking two days due to a throttle problem and overnight stop-overs at Rugely and Little Haywood by Shugborough Hall before going up very early in the morning to tie up at Great Haywood and take stock.

-This section of the trip had been more than a little entertaining due to a throttle cable snapping way back at Atherstone and a temporary repair failing later on.
+This section of the trip had been more than a little entertaining due to the throttle cable snapping way back at Atherstone and a temporary repair failing later on.
 The last part of the Coventry was done with a shock cord holding the throttle part open.
+You ain't lived til you have motored a canboat with a fixed throttle.

-50yo engineering means you do not just go to the nearest motor factor and order up a replacement.
-You make the replacement and for that you need "piano wire".
+50yo engineering means you do not just go to the nearest motor factor and order up a replacement throttle cable.
+The original was hand made so you remake the replacement.
+For that you need "piano wire".
 But nobody knows what you are talking about.
 By sheer luck and while staying over at Fazeley junction I got "steel tube" 1.6mm diam but it's length (3m) meant it had to be put aside awhile til further ingenuity surfaced.

 to Pentridge ... more to follow ...